Morse Code to Text

 How it works

-• Paste Morse code with spaces or slashes between letters and words.
+• Paste Morse code with spaces between letters and slashes between words.

-• Each signal is matched to the dictionary of Morse characters.
+• Each dot-dash sequence is matched to the standard International Morse code alphabet.

 Use cases